ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 however, answer quite so well.
 By
 boiling the pickle, it is purified for tho
 amount of dirt which is thrown off by
-the operation, from the salt and suga
+the operation, from the salt and sugar
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_arnarson_ver01:data:sn83035173:00296027285:1856120301:0096/pct:27.170659,32.515416,10.928144,16.431141/!600,600/0/default.jpg"/>
 </td>